scottyschup/ruby-curriculum/git.md

 ### ch2

 **Creating repos**:
-* How do you use `git init` to initialize a git repository in an existing project?
+* How do you initialize a git repository in an existing project?
 * How do you use `git clone` to clone an existing repository?
   * For practice, clone the Rails repository on github

 **Comparing, adding, and committing files**:
 * How do you use `git status` to check the status of the files in your git repo?
-* How do you use `git diff` and `git diff --cached` to check what staged and unstaged changes there are to files?
+* How do you check what staged and unstaged changes there are to files?
-  * What is the difference between the two?
+  * What is the difference between `git diff` and `git diff --cached`?
-* How do you use `git add` to stage files for tracking by git?
+* How do you stage files for tracking by git?
   * How do you stage a single file?
   * How do you stage all the files with outstanding changes in the repo? (`git add .`)
   * How do you stage files or chunks of files in patch mode? (`git add -p`)
-* How do you use `git commit` to make a commit once you have staged files?
+* How do you make a commit once you have staged files?
 * How do you tell git to ignore certain files or directories?
-* How do you use `git rm` to remove a file from your git repo?
+* How do you remove a file from your git repo?
 * Know how to use `git mv` instead of `mv` followed by `git rm` and `git add`.
-* How do you use `git commit --amend` to amend your previous commit?
+* How do you amend your previous commit?
-* How do you use `git reset` to unstage a staged file?
+* How do you unstage a staged file?
-  * How to unstage all the staged files
+  * How do you unstage all the staged files?
 * How do you "unmodify" a modified file using `git checkout`?

 **Viewing previous commits**: